Kurdistan Region: Languages

-Kurdistan Region is a multilingual region with several languages and dialects.
-The majority of the people speak Kurdish in its various dialects.
-The two main Kurdish dialects in the region are Central Kurdish (Sorani) and Northern Kurdish (Kurmanji), other Kurdish dialects and languages spoken in the region by small communities are Hawrami Kurdish, Southern Kurdish, Arabic, Assyrian, Armenian, and Turkmen.
+The Kurdistan Region is a multilingual area with a variety of languages and dialects spoken.
+The majority of the population speaks Kurdish in its various dialects, which, alongside Arabic, is an official language of the region.
+The two main Kurdish dialects in the region are Central Kurdish (Sorani), spoken in Erbil and Sulaymaniyah, and Northern Kurdish (Kurmanji), spoken mostly in Dohuk.
+Today nearly all people in the Kurdistan Region can speak or understand both of the major dialects.